janaSunrise/Hashnode-blogs/ckn2m1v8405cmefs18szi3ush.md

   method: 'GET',
   url: '/',
   schema: {
-    // request needs to have a querystring with a `name` parameter
+    // Request needs to have a querystring with a `name` parameter
     querystring: {
       name: { type: 'string' }
     },

-    // the response needs to be an object with an `hello` property of type 'string'
+    // The response needs to be an object with an `hello` property of type 'string'
     response: {
       200: {
         type: 'object',